ReneOlsthoorn/Ground/README.md

 As a programmer, you have intellectual- and time investments in a platform and when it becomes inactive you feel lost.
 Fortunately, the good thing was that I moved to the Wintel platform and bought an ESCOM 486DX2 66 MHz PC in 1994.
 Now, 30 years and numerous PC upgrades later, the platform is still a good choice.
 It has no vendor lock-in and you can pick and choose your moment to upgrade.
 We were truly blessed with this platform for 30 years.
 This must be said!
+At this moment in 2024, several expert users are migrating to Linux because Windows collects data about the usage of your computer.
+I agree with those users that data collecting is not nice.
+However, it can be disabled.
+Search for "How to disable Microsoft Compatibility Telemetry".

 ### State of Ground : Alpha
 The Ground language is Alpha, so bugs and changes are plenty.
 Do not use the language if you look for a stable language.